GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 Most of us have experienced the need to integrate an acquired company.
 Ideally, Globalization is involved in the due diligence conducted by the Mergers and Acquisitions (M&A) team before any deal is concluded.
 Are the target company’s products internationalized, localized, distributed to non-English markets?

 You will be doing your company a service if you manage to integrate your expertise into the process, because if the products are not world-ready there will be costs to internationalize, which executives will not have taken into account in setting the price of acquisition.
 There may be delays in making the products available to global markets, which means that revenues projected as part of the acquisition would be delayed.
-In addition, of course, the cost of eventual localization could be severely impacted.
+In addition, of course, the cost of eventual localization can be severely impacted.

 > <img src="https://github.com/GILT-Forum/Globalization-Strategy-Playbook/blob/main/media/story_icon.png" alt="book image" width="30"/> Kate’s company acquired a company that used extensive documentation to explain their product.
 Each page of the documentation was formatted by hand, with multiple graphics that had to be placed with exact accuracy.
 And there was an immediate demand for the product in multiple international products.
 The cost to localize was very high, not to say astronomical, and it took several releases to transition to a more rational approach for a global product.
 Lesson learned.